 Tax Efficiency is Paramount to Building Wealth

 Tax efficiency is something we considered in our last three funds but only within the constraints of a buy, fix and sell model.
 One of the greatest benefits of investing in real estate is its tax efficiency.
 However, our strategy was to sell assets once we completed the business plan.
-We made sure that our investors received long-term gains versus short-terms gains, we depreciated assets while we owned them, and we returned capital back to investors tax-free when we refinanced.
+We made sure that our investors received long-term gains versus short-terms gains.
+We also depreciated assets while we owned them, and we returned capital back to investors tax-free when we refinanced.
 However, all of those tax benefits were largely diminished when we sold an asset because we triggered a taxable event.

 The impact of taxes on overall investment returns and building wealth can’t be underestimated.
-Every taxable investor must consider this on overall portfolio performance because money that goes to the government is money no longer working for you.
+Every taxable investor must consider this on overall portfolio performance.
+Because money that goes to the government is money no longer working for you.
 Whenever a gain is realized on any asset, investors only keep 50% to 70% of the profits after paying state and federal taxes.
 And, paying 30% of your profits to the government is no different than losing 30% of your money overnight.

 Below is a chart that illustrates this point.
 The dark blue column represents the wealth created on a $10 million investment that earns 10% but generates a tax liability each year at a rate of 30%.
 The light blue column represents the wealth created in an investment that also earns 10% each year but its tax obligation is deferred.